 Engagement & Economic Value

-• Research has revealed that the economic impact of Dorset based arts organisation, Artsreach adds to public funding by an estimated 93%, particularly through the ‘volunteer multiple’ which adds time, commitment and expertise to arts administration in Dorset.
+• Research has shown that Artsreach, a Dorset-based arts organisation, enhances public funding by an estimated 93%.
+This significant impact is largely due to the ‘volunteer multiple,’ which brings additional time, commitment, and expertise to arts administration in Dorset.6

 • There are 11 competitive youth football leagues operating across Dorset.
 Five leagues for girls and six mixed leagues from under 12 to under 16s.
 There are also hundreds of youngsters playing in non-competitive leagues from under 7 through to under 1112.

-• Employment in the Creative Industries in Dorset has also been growing - up by a third in the last 7 years.5
+• Employment in the Creative Industries in Dorset has also been growing - up by over 40% between 2015 and 2022.5

 • For every £1 invested in the Arts Development Company by the council there is a return of £4 secured in external investment into the area.7